-Monthly water level monitoring will be undertaken in the production bores listed in Table 7 during the winter months (nominally May to September).
-This monitoring will provide information to identify any inter-annual variations in aquifer storage which may be anomalous compared to regional trends.
+Monthly water level monitoring will be undertaken in the production bores listed in Table 7.
+During the winter months (nominally May to September) this monitoring will provide information to identify any inter-annual variations in aquifer storage which may be anomalous compared to regional trends.
+During the irrigation season, water level measurements will be undertaken for a minimum of eight hours following the cessation of pumping.